- LDL causes heart disease

 How to tell if you are a hyper-responder to saturated fat

 To determine whether you are making (synthesizing) large amounts of cholesterol, such that your LDL-C is trending too high, physicians test for desmosterol, the precursor in the body to cholesterol production.
+Desmosterol is also part of the Boston Heart Cholesterol Balance Test.

 Elevated desmosterol means you have high LDL-C due, at least in part, to greater production of cholesterol.

 This greater production could be the result of an increase in consumption of saturated fat rich foods, for example going on a ketogenic diet.
-Keep in mind that it is possible to both make and absorb large amounts of cholesterol at the same time.

 Cholesterol clearance and LDL-C